 Not all CBD comes from organic cannabis.
 Some cannabis plants are treated with herbicides.
 Glyphosate is the most commonly used herbicide and is the main active ingredient in Monsanto’s Roundup.
 Glyphosate is a known carcinogen and not something that many CBD users want in their products.

 CBD is one of at least 100 active ingredients in cannabis.
-Other cannabinoids, like THC (the one that gets you high,) CBN, and CBC can also provide health benefits.
+Other cannabinoids, like THC (the one that gets you high,) CBN, and CBC can also have its benefits.

 Not all CBD products contain a full spectrum of cannabinoids.
 Only full-spectrum CBD products do.
 These additional cannabinoids arguably help each other out through what’s called “the entourage effect.”